NAGANO JAPAN

 tour-banner

-Unfathomable in its size and efficiency, Japan’s fantastic rail netowrk making moving around the country by train easy and comfortable, opening-up all regions of the country for exploration.
-Our ‘Plan Your Visit’ page has everything you need to know about visiting Japan – from tips on the best time to travel, times to avoid, entering and exiting the country, money matters, staying connected, accommodation, staying safe and healthy and plenty more to ensure that you get the most out of your time here.
+Unfathomable in its size and efficiency, Japan’s fantastic rail network makes moving around the country by train easy and comfortable, opening-up all regions of the country for exploration.
+Our ‘Plan Your Visit’ page has everything you need to know about visiting Japan – from tips on the best time to travel, to times to avoid, entering and exiting the country, money matters, staying connected, accommodation, staying safe and healthy and plenty more to ensure that you get the most out of your time here.

 Other Nagano City & Togakushi / Karuizawa, Ueda & Kusatsu / Tokyo / Tohoku & Nikko Pages